bomatson/leap_drumkit/article.md

 end
 ````

-### Recongnizing a Stroke
+### Recognizing a Stroke

 Once I had my surfaces in place, I needed to capture a single hand stroke.
-At first, I attempted to read the velocity at each point in the stroke and determine the surface as 'hit' once the Y velocity changed from positive to negative.
+At first, I attempted to read the velocity at each point in the stroke and determine the surface as a 'hit' once the Y velocity changed from positive to negative:

 ````ruby
 def is_a_hit?(timestamp, y_velocity)